Peppermint angelfish

 The peppermint angelfish (Centropyge boylei) is a relatively small species of marine ray-finned fish, a marine angelfish belonging to the family Pomacanthidae.
 It is found in the Central area of the South Pacific Ocean, and is known to be native to the Cook Islands.
+They are called Taputapu in Cook Islands Māori.

 Description

 The peppermint angelfish has a deep, oval shaped body which has five white vertical bands on a reddish-orange background.
 The dorsal and anal fins have white margins and the caudal fin is translucent.
 The face and chin are white.
 This species attains a maximum total length of 7 cm.

 Distribution

 The peppermint angelfish is found in the eastern central Pacific Ocean.
 It has only been recorded from Rarotonga in the Cook Islands, although it is considered likely that it will be recorded elsewhere in the region.

 Habitat and biology

 The peppermint angelfish is found at depths of 55 to 120 m on areas of coral rubble, overhangs and caves situated in the steep outer slopes of reefs.
 It is little known but its diet is thought to be made up of worms, crustaceans, sponges, tunicates, and detritus.
 It has been recorded in pairs or small groups.